marcduiker/speaker-buddy/README.md

 Thank you that you want to contribute! ❤️

 If you have any suggestions, please [open an issue](https://github.com/marcduiker/speaker-buddy/issues) or [create a pull request](https://github.com/marcduiker/speaker-buddy/pulls).

+## Background

+I decided to create this repository after reflecting on an unfortunate technical issue I experienced when talking at a conference.
+[Mattias Karlsson](https://github.com/devlead), who was also speaking there, really saved me by using his laptop and setting up a TeamViewer session between our devices.
+He was also the one who coined the term "Speaker Buddy".